kimmania/codecrafters-dns-server-python/app/Notes.md

 The header section is always **12 bytes** long.
 Integers are encoded in big-endian format.

+# Question section structure

+The question section contains a list of questions (usually just 1) that the sender wants to ask the receiver.
+This section is present in both query and reply packets.

+Each question has the following structure:
+* Name: A domain name, represented as a sequence of "labels" (more on this below)
+* Type: 2-byte int; the type of record (1 for an A record, 5 for a CNAME record etc., full list here)
+* Class: 2-byte int; usually set to 1 (full list here)

+Section 4.1.2 of the RFC covers the question section format in detail.
+Section 3.2 has more details on Type and class.

+## Domain name encoding
+Domain names in DNS packets are encoded as a sequence of labels.

+Labels are encoded as <length><content>, where <length> is a single byte that specifies the length of the label, and <content> is the actual content of the label.
+The sequence of labels is terminated by a null byte (\x00).

+For example:

+google.com is encoded as \x06google\x03com\x00 (in hex: 06 67 6f 6f 67 6c 65 03 63 6f 6d 00)
+\x06google is the first label
+\x06 is a single byte, which is the length of the label google is the content of the label
+\x03com is the second label
+\x03 is a single byte, which is the length of the label com is the content of the label
+\x00 is the null byte that terminates the domain name

 # DNS Documentation

 * RFC 1035: https://datatracker.ietf.org/doc/html/rfc1035#section-4.1